Locations

 Designated smoking areas must be observed, and cigarettes must always be extinguished in butt cans.
 When production ID passes are issued, every crew member must wear the pass while on location.

 The presence of a film shoot is going to mean a loss of revenue to the owners of businesses.
-If you are able to get a business to agree, you are probably going to have to shoot at odd hours.
+If you can get a business to agree, you are probably going to have to shoot at odd hours. - HOSPITALS

-Their basements are good for holding areas, but the sermon area is bad for filming.
+Their basements are good for holding areas, but the sanctuary/congregation area is bad for filming as they usually never rent it out.

 Unless you know the owner, it is pretty unlikely that anyone is going to let you film in their house for free.
-There are a number of locations services and studios with standing sets in the Los Angeles area.
-These are “for profit” enterprises.
+There are several location services and studios with standing sets in the Los Angeles area.
+These are “for-profit” enterprises.
 They normally charge thousands of dollars per day.
 They may cut a deal for a student film, but it is still going to cost you hundreds of dollars per day to shoot in their locations or sets.

 The following is a list of standing sets.
 Many of these sets will work out a deal for student filmmakers.

-Students can look at various listings on peerspace.com to find a space that fits their needs, though spaces will cost money and can be expensive.
+Students can look at various listings on Peerspace (peerspace.com) to find a space that fits their needs, though spaces will cost money and can be expensive.

 Wrapping the Location

 When you have finished shooting, take before and after photos to document the location’s condition.
 If you are shooting in someone’s home, consider paying for a professional cleaning service to clean up.
-Do not burn any bridges.
+Do everything you can to make certain the property owner is pleased before, during, and after your shoot.
 You may want to come back to that location for pickups or re-shoots.
-Do everything you can to make certain the property owner is pleased before, during and after your shoot.

 Locations On Campus